MoKhajavi75/iOS_Development_Certificates/README.md

 iOS Development Certificates

 ## UPDATE

-unfortunately because of some legal implications we can not provide certificates anymore .
+Reach out to me via email for updated certificates, unfortunately because of some legal implications we can not provide certificates publicaly anymore .
+Email: mahadshahib@gmail.com

 ## New Certificates